TLenfers/multispecies_mitochondrial_variant_analysis/README.md

 snakemake -np

 # To run mutlipecies variant analysis
-snakemake -j n all --use-conda
+snakemake -j n all --use-conda --use-singularity
 # where n is the numer of cores to use

 # To run human variant analysis with mutserve